slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"If you didn’t get what do you want, it’s a sign that you didn’t really wanted it or you bargained the price."
 -- Roger Kipling*

-> *"Success and rest don’t sleep together."
+> *"Doubt kills more dreams than failure ever will."
--- Proverb*
+-- Suzy Kassem*